arigiachi/Arianna_giachini_data_analytics_portfolio/README.md

-# Arianna Giachini - Data Analytics and Data Science Portfolio
+# Data Analytics and Data Science Portfolio

 Hello!
 I'm Arianna Giachini, a passionate scientist researcher with a rich background in data-driven problem solving.
 For almost 3 years, I worked as a scientist for an early stage startup that was developing cell-cultivated meat.
 We extracted cells from cows and grew them in the lab!